davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ## Release Notes

+**2024-10-28: Notice - HVZ down.**
+Added info that the website cannot refresh right now due to problems on the source website of HWZ.

 **2024-07-21: Updated last ten days graph.
 Re-corrected description of forecase graph.**
 We updated the graph with the data of the last ten days.
 Horizontal lines for max and min had been added.
 Furthermore, we improved readibility of the most recent value.